9rnt/poro/README.md

 - EC2 instances
 - Redshift Databases

+Poro also check if a tag you specify is applied to identified public resources using --tag-key and --tag-value arguments.

 ## Prequisites
 - AWS account with Read Only Access to services listed above.
 - Python 3.X